AAtkinsonQA/SpringWP/README.md

 ## Back end

-The back-end of the application is coded in java in the SpringBoot text editor and follows best practices and design principles.
+The back end of the application is coded in java in the SpringBoot text editor and follows best practices and design principles.

 My code follows the OOP principles which fall within the scope of my project.
 Object orientated programming was intuitive for this project as the user will be interacting with exercises on a timetable.
 Therefore an exercise class was created and assigned the defining attributes with getters and setters to follow the encapsulation principle.